cccbr/runningatower/content/docs/ringingroom/_index.md

 ![Set of handbells in carrying cases](handbells_350.JPG)

-Are these usable?
-If not, consider restoration otherwise they are merely a display item.
+If these are not usable, consider restoration otherwise they are merely a display item.

 If handbells are considered a useful resource a cheap option is a set of eight “rainbow” handbells.
 These are readily available, inexpensive, robust and ideal for teaching place-counting, etc.